harrisonfunk2/number_classification/README.md

 ## Baseline Model

-The file `baseline_model.ipynb` contains the original baseline CNN.
+The file `base_model.ipynb` contains the original baseline CNN.

 The baseline model achieved approximately 99.2% validation accuracy, but its training curves showed signs of overfitting.